MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/prompt-suggestions.md

 ## Prompt starters

 >[!NOTE]
-> Ensure that the bot doesn't send a welcome message for prompt starter.
+> Ensure that the bot doesn't send a welcome message for prompt starters.
 The prompts aren't displayed for the initial conversation if your bot sends a welcome message.

-Prompt starters are enabled in the `commands` property of your bot's app manifest.
+To enable prompt starters define the `commands` property in your bot's app manifest.
 To define `commands` in your app manifest, you can either use **Developer Portal** or add them manually in the app manifest.

 # [Developer Portal](#tab/developer-portal)

-To create prompt starter using Developer Portal:
+To create prompt starters using Developer Portal:

 1. Open Teams and select **Apps** from the left pane.
 In the **Apps** page, search for **Developer Portal**, and then select **Open**.